scottgeng00/lectscript/README.md

 outlines of Zoom recordings.
 Given just the URL of a Zoom cloud recording, LectScript will return a full transcript of the entire lecture.
 LectScript further generates key concepts and the timestamps of important moments for you to review.

-Initially submitted for Columbia's 2020 hackathon, for which we won the best education hack!
+Initially submitted to Columbia's 2020 hackathon, for which we won the best education hack!
+Here's our demo: ([Youtube Link](https://www.youtube.com/watch?v=gLpKgqMYrq0))

 ## How It Works